 Expected Correlation and Future Market Returns

-Keywords: expected (implied) correlation, correlation risk premium, return predictability, idiosyncratic risk, option-implied information, contemporaneous betas
+Keywords: (option-)implied correlation, return predictability, idiosyncratic risk, option-implied information, contemporaneous betas

 JEL Classification: G11, G12, G13, G17

 Suggested Citation: Suggested Citation